 Matthew continued, “She only screamed when I tried to move her, so I stopped trying.
 I just told her it was alright, that everything would be alright, that I’d take her home and we’d be together.
 She only said one thing after that, over and over, ‘Promise you won’t leave, promise we’ll be together.
 Promise me…’ I just laid her head in my lap.
 I held her hand and just sat with her there in the rain.
 I couldn’t even pick her up and hug her until she was already gone, couldn’t even give her a goodbye kiss.”

 “That’s why she stayed.”

+“It was a good promise, Matthew.
+You said the right thing.”
 Mary began to reach out to him, to rest her hand on his in comfort, to let him know it was good that he finally told the story.

 He pulled his hand back and looked angrily at her.
 After a few seconds he relaxed.
 “I’m sorry for that… I can keep my promise, though not how I thought.
 I thought I’d die myself, work myself to death or get sick.
 Then I could lie next to her.
 But that hasn’t happened.
 Sarah’s waiting.
 I have to let her know I haven’t forgotten.”